 Microsoft’s Visual Studio Code (VS Code) is a popular source-code editor and development environment with support for many different programming languages.

-There are two main ways to use VS Code on SCINet clusters.
-One is to use the VS Code interactive application in Open OnDemand (OOD VS Code).
-The second is to use the Microsoft “Remote – Tunnels” extension that connects to the cluster from your local VS Code session via a secure tunnel, allowing you to execute your code on the cluster from within your local VS Code session (local VS Code).
+There are two main methods to use VS Code on SCINet clusters.
+Method 1 is to use the VS Code interactive application in Open OnDemand (OOD VS Code).
+Method 2 uses the Microsoft “Remote – Tunnels” extension that connects to the cluster from your local VS Code session via a secure tunnel, allowing you to execute your code on the cluster from within your local VS Code session (local VS Code).

 (OOD VS Code)

-2. From the Interactive Apps menu at the top, select “VS Code Server” ood vscode interactiv app
+- From the Interactive Apps menu at the top, select “VS Code Server”

-4. A new VS Code session will automatically be created on one of Ceres’ compute nodes.
+- A new VS Code session will automatically be created on one of Ceres’ compute nodes.
 This may take a few minutes depending on cluster demand.
-Once the session has been created, click “Connect to VS Code”. launching vs code
+Once the session has been created, click “Connect to VS Code”.

 Managing extensions